Pre-pitched tents will be available to rent around Glastonbury-on-sea

 Glastonbury founder Michael Eavis has revealed that Glastonbury-on-sea will be returning for the festival’s 50th-anniversary in 2020, while sharing some new details about the planned improvements to the attraction in the form of a sea of pre-pitched tents.

-Replacing the need for Glasto-goers to bring their own tent, they will now be able to rent one of the pre-pitched tents surrounding the pier prior to the event, which apart from being very convenient, will also further help reduce campsite waste.
+Replacing the need for Glasto-goers to bring their own tent, they will now be able to rent one of the pre-pitched tents surrounding The Pier prior to the event, which apart from being very convenient, will also further help reduce campsite waste.

-The 60-meter-long “Victorian” pier aka Glastonbury-on-Sea was designed by long-time Glastonbury creative partner, Joe Rush, who based the design on Llandudno pier in North Wales.
+The 60-meter-long “Victorian” pier aka Glastonbury-on-Sea was designed by long-time Glastonbury creative partner Joe Rush, who based the design on Llandudno pier in North Wales.

 View this post on Instagram

-Only around 100 of these pre-pitched blue and white tents will be available to the public, they will be joining a range of other pre-pitched options available at the festival, including the Tipi Village and Worthy View.
+Only around 100 of these pre-pitched blue and white tents will be available to the public, and they will be joining a range of other pre-pitched options available at the festival, including the Tipi Village and Worthy View.

 Speaking to Bristol Live earlier this week (August 25), Michael Eavis said: “There’s going to be a sea of blue and white tents around it which will look just like the ocean from afar.

 “People will be able to rent them out before the event so they don’t need to bring a tent with them.
 That sounds pretty good, doesn’t it?

 “There will only be about 100 of these tents, so enough for about 300 people all in all.
 It’s going to look great.”

 Eavis added: “The pier was excellent this year, really excellent, and next year it’s going to be even better.”